ItzShittyPaper/KarateAudio/README.md

-# About KarateMp3
+# About KarateAudio
-Here is my c audio solution.
+Here is my C audio solution.
 I decided to create this because i decided to make suckless-compliant music player.
 It currently plays mp3, wav, flac and ogg files.
 You can download it for free for your linux (and windows soon!) system.